“My goodness my toenails are ugly. I can’t wear sandals outside!”

 What are the Options to Treat Toenail Fungus?

 Until recently there have only been two options available to treat fungus in the toenails: topical medications and oral medications.
 Topical preparations need to be painted on to the nails daily and can take up to a year of application to see improvement.
 Oral medication can have potentially dangerous side effects and it is recommended that your liver and kidney function be tested (blood test) while you are taking them.
-So, the earlier you see a Chiropodist and get the right treatment, the faster and easier it will be to get your healthy nails back again.
+So, the earlier you see a Chiropodist and get the right treatment, the faster and easier it will be to regain your healthy nails.

 At We-Fix-U, our Registered Chiropodists will create a suitable treatment plan for you.
 No doctor referral is required for these treatments.
 Don’t let this treatable irritation cramp your lifestyle.
 Our Chiropodists are experienced and registered with the College of Chiropodists of Ontario.
 We would gladly answer all your questions about foot health.
 Make an appointment online here or give us a call at any of our five locations: Bowmanville, Cobourg, Oshawa, Port Hope, and Peterborough.